Federal judge denies Manhattan DA's request to block House GOP subpoena of ex-prosecutor

 A federal judge on Wednesday denied a request by Manhattan District Attorney Alvin Bragg's office for a temporary restraining order to stop a House Judiciary Committee subpoena of former prosecutor Mark Pomerantz.

-District Judge Mary Kay Vyskocil said Pomerantz must appear for a deposition as the House panel investigates Bragg's recent indictment of former President Donald Trump.
+District Judge Mary Kay Vyskocil said Pomerantz must appear for a deposition.

 "The subpoena was issued with a 'valid legislative purpose' in connection with the 'broad' and 'indispensable' congressional power to 'conduct investigations.'
 It is not the role of the federal judiciary to dictate what legislation Congress may consider or how it should conduct its deliberations in that connection.
 Mr. Pomerantz must appear for the congressional deposition.
 No one is above the law," Vyskocil wrote after hearing arguments in court on the matter earlier in the day.

-Vyskocil acknowledged the stakes of the case during the hearing with lawyers from Bragg's office and the House Judiciary Committee on Wednesday.
+Bragg's office had indicated it would likely ask the 2nd US Circuit Court of Appeals for a stay if Vyskocil sided with the committee, but did not have an immediate comment.

+Lawyers for the House Judiciary Committee and Bragg's office squared off over whether the GOP-led committee has a right to subpoena a former Manhattan prosecutor on the DA's investigation that led to the recent indictment of former President Donald Trump.

-"There's politics going on on both sides, let's be honest about that," she said.
+"There's politics going on on both sides, let's be honest about that," Vyskocil said during the hearing.

 But the judge, who was appointed to the bench by Trump and confirmed by the Senate in 2019, said she views her task narrowly as determining whether there is valid legislative purpose for the Judiciary Committee's subpoena of Pomerantz.